The house: refuge of the children 1943-44

 After the Lutetia Centre was closed in September 1945, she settled in Paris permanently.
 She carried on painting, signing her paintings under the name Yanka, while she also sold books about the performing arts.

-Since 1945, there was no day that Sabine Zlatin has not remembered the Izieu roundup.
-A witness at the Barbie trial, she was a key figure in the creation of the memorial inaugurated in Izieu in April 1994.
+Since 1945, Sabine Zlatin has never stopped fighting for the memory of the round up of Izieu and to prevent it from being forgotten.
+As a witness at the Klaus Barbie trial, she was a key figure in the creation of the memorial inaugurated in Izieu in April 1994.

 Names of the 44 children and 7 carers rounded up on 6 April 1944: